Why A Support Program?

 Battered Women Resources

-24 Hour Crisis Hotline - Baltimore/Carroll County
+24 Hour Crisis Hotline – Baltimore and Carroll County

-Sexual Assault/Domestic Violence Hotline
+Sexual Assault and Domestic Violence Hotline

 Baltimore County State's Attorney Family Violence Unit

 The Family Violence Unit handles the initial case preparation of all domestic violence cases and the trial of most circuit court cases.
-If you are in need of immediate assistance please call 9-1-1 and the 24 Hour Crisis Hotline at 410-828-6390.

-Families of Homicide/Drunk Driving Fatality Victims
+Families of Homicide and Drunk Driving Fatality Victims

 Maryland Criminal Injuries Compensation Board